Skip to main content

 Holiday Gift Giving 2022

-Each year MCS looks for local charities to support as an opportunity for our entire community to participate in service learning projects.
+Each year FMSL looks for local charities to support as an opportunity for our entire community to participate in service learning projects.
 This year we have chosen to give to some great causes: The INN Between and the International Rescue Committee (IRC).

 The INN Between serves vulnerable people experiencing homelessness in the Salt Lake area.
 They provide medical respite and end-of life care.
 They use and provide basic supplies from laundry items and Gatorade to craft projects.